-The Four Stages of the Canine Estrus Cycle
+What Are the Four Stages of the Canine Heat Cycle?

-- On average, dogs have two cycles a year.
+- Most dogs have two estrous cycles per year.

-- Dogs can get pregnant during their first heat cycle, but this is not advisable as a 6-month old dog is not yet fully grown/mature, and complications for the mother and the puppies are more likely.
+- Dogs can get pregnant during their first heat cycle, but this is not advisable as a six-month-old dog is not yet fully grown/mature, and complications for the mother and the puppies are more likely.

 - Ideally, a female dog should have two normal heat cycles before being bred.